joelwk/content-unaware-segmentation/pipeline/README.md

 engagement_threshold: float: threshold for persons actions
 type_person_threshold: float: threshold for gender and age cohort

-[config_params]
-mode: str: used for evaluation, if wds, then the a WebDataset will be used to evaluate videos, if directory, then the completedatasets directory(./completedatasets) will be used
-full_whisper_audio: bool: if True, then the full audio will be transcribed, if False, then only the audio segmennts will be transcribed
-transcript_mode: str: if all, both whisper transcripts and youtube subtitles are created, if whisper, then only whisper transcripts are created, if yt, then only youtube subtitles are created
-segment_video: bool: if True, then the video will be segmented, if False, then the video will not be segmented
-segment_audio: bool: if True, then the audio will be segmented, if False, then the audio will not be segmented
-compute_embeddings: bool: if True, then the average embedding value of each segment will be computed, if False, then the average embedding value of each segment will not be computed
-specific_videos: None or list of int in order of videos in parquet: if None, then all videos in the dataset will be processed, if list, then only the videos in the list will be processed
-plot_grid: bool: if True, then a grid of the keyframes will be plotted and saved, if False, then a grid of the keyframes will not be plotted and saved

 [evaluations]
 pipeline_function: str: transformer pipeline operation to perform (default: automatic-speech-recognition)
 chunk_length: int: number of chunks to divide the audio into